Last Updated on October 22, 2025 by Anda Malescu

 Who is Affected

-The new $100,000 H-1B visa fee primarily targets H-1B visa holders who are currently outside the U.S and attempt to enter the U.S. after the effective date.
+The new $100,000 H-1B visa fee primarily targets H-1B visa holders who are currently outside the U.S and do not have a valid H-1B visa to enter the U.S. This affects cap-exempt individuals filing I-129s starting September 21, 2025 and people going through H-1B lotteries starting spring 2026.

 It applies to new petitions filed after the effective date for individuals seeking to enter the country.
+It also applies if a petition filed at or after 12:01 a.m. eastern daylight time on September 21, 2025, requests consular notification, port of entry notification, or pre-flight inspection for an alien in the United States.
 According to USCIS and CBP, the proclamation only applies to petitions that have not yet been filed.

 Within 30 days of the next H-1B lottery (i.e., March 2026), the Secretary of State, the Attorney General, the Secretary of Labor, and the Secretary of Homeland Secretary shall jointly submit a recommendation to the President as to whether renewing or extending the restriction on reentry is in the best interest of the U.S.